Twitch streamers’ ‘TV meta’ draws television industry’s eye of Sauron

 “Nothing could happen, or everything could happen,” Cassell added.
 “And it rests on the decisions of a handful of media rights holders.”

-Why stream copyrighted content?
+Why stream copyright content?

 The DMCA was first signed into law in 1998 and was meant to ensure intellectual property creators could capitalize on their work.
-Over the years, those laws, which decide what falls into the public domain and what remains copyrighted property, have been the target of lobbying efforts from immensely powerful media conglomerates like Disney, which initially argued to retain control of Mickey Mouse.
+Over the years, those laws, which decide what falls into the public domain and what remains copyright property, have been the target of lobbying efforts from immensely powerful media conglomerates like Disney, which initially argued to retain control of the character Mickey Mouse.

-DMCA notices are filed to the platform, in this case, Twitch, citing the infringing streamer.
+DMCA notices are filed to the platform — in this case, Twitch — citing the infringing streamer.
 Under the Digital Millennium Copyright Act, companies are granted immunity to claims of copyright infringement — or “safe harbor” — as long as they agree to remove or disable access to infringing works expeditiously.
 To maintain this, Twitch often responds to DMCA claims by quickly suspending streamers.
 Three such strikes and streamers risk a permanent ban from the platform.

 Still, some streamers have flirted with this danger in search of viewers.
 Wang especially has lent credence to this idea, claiming he courted disaster on purpose to somehow dissuade other streamers from participating in the react meta, but then also milking the moment for memes, viewership and merch advertising.